 Croydon has a number of fee-paying schools, special educational needs schools, three single sex Catholic state schools (John Fisher School, Coloma Convent Girls’ School and St Joseph’s College), and is home to Croydon College, which has over 13,000 students attending one of its three sub-colleges (the sub-colleges are the Croydon Sixth Form College, Croydon Skills and Enterprise College and the Croydon Higher Education College).
 The Higher Education College offers university-level education in a range of subjects, from law through to fine art, while Croydon Skills and Enterprise College delivers training and education opportunities.

-As you might expect, most of the property sales in Croydon over the past year were flats, which sold for an average of £279,317, while the overall average price was around £366,804.
-Prices have remained much the same in the last couple of years.
-Certainly, the schools and proximity to central London are two big reasons why Croydon’s prices are showing no sign of falling.
+As you might expect, most of the property sales in Croydon are flats, which sell for an average of £242,751, while the overall average price is around £326,920.
+Certainly, the schools and proximity to central London are two big reasons why Croydon’s prices are showing no sign of rapidly falling.

 Finally, did you know that Crystal Palace Football Club has been based here since 1924?
 They now occupy a purpose-built stadium called Selhurst Park in the north of the borough.